crossfichain/docs/docs/node/tutorials/join-testnet.md

 When syncing via Blocksync, node operators will either need to manually upgrade the chain or set up [Cosmovisor](#Cosmovisor) to upgrade automatically.

-For more information on performing the manual upgrades, see [Releases & Upgrades](#Releases-amp=-Upgrades).

 It is possible to sync from previous versions of the Crossfi Chain.
 See the matrix below for the correct `crossfid` version.
-See the [mainnet archive](https://github.com/cosmos/mainnet) for historical genesis files.
+See the [testnet archive](https://github.com/cosmos/testnet) for historical genesis files.

 | Chain Id      | Crossfi Version |
 | -----------   |------------------|